 Templeton used to have a Library.
 It was built in 1915 as a Reading Room by the Templeton Women’s Civic Club on a lot on Main Street that the Templeton Board of Trade donated.

-On April 30, 2001, TCLA and the Templeton Unified School District (TUSD) signed a lease agreement for a portion of the Petersen Property at the SE corner of Main Street and Templeton Road, Templeton as a library building site.
-Over the past 20 years TCLA organized and fundraised to match with the County for a traditional stick-built building on the site.
+In 2001, TCLA signed a lease with Templeton Unified School District (TUSD) for a portion of the High School parking lot at the corner of Main Street and Templeton Road, Templeton, as a library building site.
+Over the years TCLA organized and fundraised to match with the County for a traditional stick-built building on the site.
 But in March 2020, the County announced there are no funds for library facilities in the foreseeable future.
 TCLA is now pursuing building a smaller modular library on a reduced budget.
 We will negotiate with the County for an MOU to operate the modular library.
 An interim operating plan using volunteers is possible until that MOU is final.